 Since 1982 Pride Surveys have been administered in more than 32,000 schools in the US and other countries.
 More than 10 million students, parents and faculty members have responded to a Pride Survey.

 Executive Director, Hartford Communities That Care, Hartford, CT

 Woods is the founder of the Stump the Violence Youth Leadership Institute that began in 1998 to address the issues of drug use and violence in Hartford.
-He is also a state certified substance abuse counselor.
-Woods has a Bachelor of Human Services from Springfield College in Springfield, MA.
+He is also a state-certified substance abuse counselor.
+Woods has a Bachelor of Human Services degree from Springfield College.
 He serves on several community and school boards dealing with drug and violence prevention issues and is a grant reviewer for both the CDC and SAMHSA.